micknoise/Maximilian/README.md

 ### What's Maximilian?

 Maximilian is a cross-platform and multi-target audio synthesis and signal processing library.
-It was written in C++ and transpiled to Javascript.
+It was written in C++ and it provides bindings to Javascript.
 It's compatible with native implementations for MacOS, Windows, Linux and iOS systems, as well as client-side browser-based applications.
 The main features are:

 - sample playback, recording and looping
 - support for WAV and OGG files.